burpeesDaily/python-sample-code/README.rst

 ###########################################
-An Python Coding Sample for Shun's Vineyard
+A Python Coding Sample for Shun's Vineyard
 ###########################################

 The **Binary Trees** library is an example to demonstrate how to use `Sphinx <https://www.sphinx-doc.org/>`_ to generate documents.
 Although this is just an example code, the sample code follows  `numpydoc docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ and `My Python Coding Style and Principles <https://shunsvineyard.info/2019/01/05/my-python-coding-style-and-principles/>`_.